ClassiCube/MCGalaxy-API-Documentation/Database/Database.md

 #### `static void CopyAllRows(string srcTable, string dstTable)`

-Inserts/Copies all the rows from the source table into the destination table
+Inserts/Copies all of the rows from the source table into the destination table

 Remarks:
 - **May not work correctly if the tables have different schema**